flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180731-18-08-31-america-fighting-al-qaeda-in-africa.md

     Americans;**A U.S. soldier killed in June.
   card_citation: ''
 card_3:
-  card_text: "Why al-Shabaab Matters:\n-----------------------\n\n> a\x1CThey’ve been able to **kill very high numbers** and you didna\x19t see that five years ago.
-Theya\x19ve been able to actually **overrun bases at times**.
+  card_text: "Why al-Shabaab Matters:n-----------------------nn> ax1CThey’ve been able to **kill very high numbers** and you didnax19t see that five years ago.
+Theyax19ve been able to actually **overrun bases at times**.
 The danger is as African Union forces draw down, they may **retake major urban areas**.
-I think therea\x19s a good chance of that.a\x1D\n> \n> Daveed Gartenstein-Ross, Senior Analyst, Foundation for Defense of Democracies"
+I think thereax19s a good chance of that.ax1Dn> n> Daveed Gartenstein-Ross, Senior Analyst, Foundation for Defense of Democracies"
   card_citation: ''
 card_4:
   card_text: >-